TrellixVulnTeam/swahilipython_SCMU/Doc/howto/curses.rst

        elif c == curses.KEY_HOME:
            x = y = 0

-The :mod:`curses.ascii` module supplies ASCII class membership functions that take either integer or 1-character string arguments; these may be useful in writing more readable tests for such loops.
+The :mod:`curses.ascii` module supplies ASCII kundi membership functions that take either integer or 1-character string arguments; these may be useful in writing more readable tests for such loops.
 It also supplies conversion functions  that take either integer or 1-character-string arguments